 - bone marrow testing of haematological malignancies.

-- Routine haematological testing
+- Routine haematology testing (FBC)

 - Clotting and bleeding studies

 Includes testing relating to diseases that cause improper clotting or excessive bleeding.
 Anticoagulant monitoring is also offered.

 Blood grouping and identification of blood group antibodies and cross-matching of blood for transfusions.

 The Haematologists provide advice and guidance in the appropriate use of blood and blood products and manage Haemophilia treatment.

 Malarial films (thick and thin) and a rapid test for Falciparum malaria are performed in Haematology

 Clinical Immunology is concerned with the diagnosis and management of diseases arising from abnormal immune responses.
 In broad terms, these abnormalities may be the result of either under activity (immunodeficiency) or over activity (autoimmunity and allergy) of the immune system.

 The diagnostic Immunology laboratory performs tests that identify, quantify and characterise immune defects.
 For example, the integrity of the immune system can be assessed by measurement of total serum antibodies (IgG, IgA, and IgM), circulating lymphocyte subsets, and complement studies.
 Measurement of autoantibodies (eg ANA, rheumatoid factor) is crucial for the diagnosis of certain autoimmune diseases.
 Measurement of antibodies to allergens such as dust mite can be useful in assessing patients with allergic disease.